sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Complete set of information/warning/error message macros
+Short desc    : Complete set of information/warning/error message macros
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides a complete set of macros for information,
+Descript     : This package provides a complete set of macros for information,
              : warning and error messages.
 Under LaTeX, the commands are
              : wrappers for the corresponding LaTeX commands; under Plain TeX
              : they are available as complete implementations.